Welcome to Squirrel Class!

 The school day

-Mrs Cheshire and Mrs Prockter are the teachers of Squirrel Class and Mrs Marsh is Squirrel Class Teaching Assistant.
+Mrs Prockter and Mrs Hawken are the teachers of Squirrel Class and Mrs Marsh is Squirrel Class Teaching Assistant.
 Mrs Prockter works on a Monday and Tuesday and Mrs Hawken works on a Wednesday, Thursday and Friday.
 We also have Mrs Phillips as a 1:1 teaching assistant who is with us all week too.

 Forest school and outdoor learning

 At Leigh Primary we are a Forest School, once settled in, Squirrels will be participating in Forest School sessions.
 All outdoor clothing will need to be supplied by yourselves for Forest School and outdoor learning sessions.
 Please could you ensure that your child has a pair of waterproof trousers, a water proof jacket (or a waterproof all in one) and a pair of wellies that can be kept in school at all times (please name them clearly).
 We very much want to give your children the opportunity for as much outdoor learning that we can outside of the forest school slots.
 Therefore they will need this outdoor equipment in school at all times to enable us to do so.